pblop/twitch-chat/README.md

 If you encounter any bug or issue or have any suggestion, please add it as an issue [here](https://github.com/PabloPerezRodriguez/twitch-chat/issues/new).**

-### Usage:
+## Usage:
 1. Get a Twitch oauth key here https://twitchapps.com/tmi/ and write it down somewhere.
 2. Open the mod menu.
 3. Open this mod's configuration inside that menu.
-4. Fill in the config textboxes.
+4. Fill in the config textboxes (your twitch username, oauth token).
-5. Go ingame and type /twitch watch \<channel\> (channel should be the name of the Twitch channel you want to join).
+5. Go in game and type `/twitch watch CHANNEL` (where CHANNEL should be the name of the Twitch channel you want to join).
-You can use this command as many times as you want.
-6. Type /twitch enable.
+6. Type `/twitch enable`.

+## Commands:
+- `/twitch watch CHANNEL` – Changes the watched Twitch channel to `CHANNEL`
+- `/twitch enable` – Starts the Twitch chat integration
+- `/twitch disable` – Stops the Twitch chat integration
+- `/twitch broadcast true` – Relays Twitch chat messages to the Minecraft server as player messages
+- `/twitch broadcast false` – Keeps Twitch chat messages local to the Minecraft client

-### Translations
+## Translations
 If you find the mod is not available on a language you know I would really appreciate it if you could create a pull request with a translation for that language.